mirofrankovic/m-profile-project-01/README.md

 **These users are looking for:**

-* A valuable source of informations about the history of the Roman Empire.
+* A valuable source of informations about the history of the Roman Empire and World history.

 **Project goals**